 As a payroll manager, you get requests coming in all the time from staff that can potentially affect your pay runs.
-Ad hoc requests to add a deduction or adjust a CPF amount or to change an employee bank account.
+Ad hoc requests to add a deduction or to change an employee bank account.
 Sometimes these things can be done in advance, but sometimes you need to adjust them in a pay run.

 On top of this, you have the normal things you have to do like check the bank account for funds, review timesheets to ensure they’re all approved, check for employees taking more leave than they should and more.
 These are standard operating steps that can easily be forgotten or missed on each pay run.